PrivSec-dev/privsec.dev/content/posts/linux/Desktop-Linux-Hardening.md

 sudo dconf update
 ```

 This will set the default `dconf` settings for new users and override all `dconf` settings for existing users.
-Note that this can be overidden by regular users on your system, simply by changing their individual `dconf` settings.
+Note that this can be overridden by regular users on your system, simply by changing their individual `dconf` settings.

 **autofs**